Upgrade or fresh installation?

 Let’s synchronize again. rsync will only copy those files that have changed which makes it much faster than the first sync.
 On your new server run:

---delete” option makes sure that files that have been removed from the old server will also be deleted from the new server.)
+--delete” option makes sure that files that have been removed from the old server will also be deleted from the new server.
+So if a user has deleted an email it will be deleted on the new server as well.)

 Switch the DNS records